-And if you want to go down the hybrid route, the iPad 2020 with its Smart Keyboard offers a strong experience.
+And if you prefer Apple products, the iPad 2020 with its Smart Keyboard is a surprisingly usable budget laptop.
 That’s thanks to improvements Apple has made to iPadOS to make it a more laptop-like experience.
 Granted you won’t be doing a huge range of tasks on such a device, but then you have access to one of the best and smartly curated app stores around.

 The best laptops under $500

 The Samsung Chromebook 3 is a very decent and very affordable laptop.
 It has a screen brighter than most competitors at 259 nits.
 It can handle multiple open browser tabs, thanks to 4GB of RAM and an Intel Celeron processor.
 And its battery lasts up to nearly 10 hours.
 There's also a standout webcam, with Instagram-ready live filters for video chats and Multi-Shot mode.
 Like all Chromebooks, Samsung's laptop uses the Google Chrome OS operating system (which relies largely on web-based Google services but also supports Android apps) and provides 32GB of flash storage.

 The Microsoft Surface Go 2 comes into its own when the optional Type-Cover accessory is added into the mix.
 That takes the entry-level $399 Surface Go 2 tablet up to $498, but in the process turns it into a dinky laptop that’s surprisingly capable.
 But to keep things below $500, you have to put up with an Intel Pentium Gold processor, only 4GB of RAM and 64GB of eMMC storage.
 That’s hardly a mighty set of specs, but it should be enough for people who want a 2-in-1 device for reasonably lightweight productivity tasks - think web browsing, word processing, and firing out a healthy batch of emails.